Bud Ekins: Motorcycle racing career

 Ekins also represented the United States at the International Six Days Trial, a form of off-road motorcycle Olympics which, is the oldest annual competition sanctioned by the FIM dating back to 1913.
 It was as an enduro competitor that Ekins achieved his greatest international racing success.
 He received a gold medal at the 1962 International Six Days Trials in East Germany, and was part of the 1964 U.S. ISDT team with his brother, Dave Ekins, John Steen, Cliff Coleman and McQueen.
 He rode a 650cc Triumph TR6 Trophy alongside teammate Steve McQueen in the 1964 International Six Days Trial.
 In 1965, again on Triumphs, the team competed at the ISDT on the Isle of Man.
 Ekins won four gold medals and a silver during his seven years of competing in the ISDT during the 1960s.

 Ekins helped pioneer the sport of desert racing in 1962 when his brother Dave Ekins and Bill Robertson Jr. rode motorcycles almost the entire length of Mexico's Baja California Peninsula in 39 hours and 48 minutes under grueling conditions to set the Tijuana-to-La Paz, Mexico record.
 Their speed record provided a challenge for other off-road competitors with both, motorcycles and four wheeled vehicles.
 One of these challengers to Ekins' record run was Ed Pearlman, who decided to organize a yearly off-road race that became known as the Baja 1000.

-He participated in many of the early off-road racing events including the Mint 400 and the Stardust 7-11 in Las Vegas, Nevada.
+Ekins participated in many of the early off-road racing events including the Mint 400 and the Stardust 7-11 in Las Vegas, Nevada.
 In addition to racing motorcycles, Ekins raced four wheeled off-road vehicles.
 He raced alongside Steve McQueen in the inaugural Baja 500 in 1969 and subsequently won overall.
 He worked with fellow Off-Road Hall of Fame Inductee, Vic Hickey for five years, helping him to build the Baja Boot racer.
 He drove three races for Steve McQueen and Drino Miller, another Off-Road Hall of Fame Inductee.